 The holy month of Ramadan is here.
 It is the ninth month in the Islamic calendar, and the time when Muslims observe fast from sunrise to sunset.
 Meals are served before sunrise, called Suhoor, and after sunset, called Iftar.

 It is believed that fasting helps the Muslims learn modesty, patience, and spirituality.
 Fasting can improve one's health, but only if done in the proper manner, otherwise it causes more harm than good.
 Fasting, especially, during Ramadan carries a high risk of dehydration as food and drink are limited to before sunrise and after sunset.
 All of this can be taken care of by simply preparing and eating food made from fresh ingredients and cooked in a healthy manner.
 Also, let's not forget, with the current Covid19 situation, it is now more important than ever, to keep yourself healthy, hydrated and nourished!

-Do check our tips and make a few lifestyle changes to stay healthy this Ramadan.
+So if you are wondering what to eat during Ramadan fasting?
+Do check our Ramadan tips and make a few lifestyle changes to stay healthy this fasting month.

-In order to reduce the risk of dehydration, one should make an effort to drink at least minimum 8 glasses of water between Iftar and Suhoor.
-Say no to caffeinated drink for they promote fluid loss and opt for plain water.
+3. Drink as much water as possibleSince we can't drink water during fasting daylight hours, try to drink as much water as possible early in the morning.
+In order to reduce the risk of dehydration, make an effort to drink at least 8 glasses of water between Iftar and Suhoor.
+Say no to caffeinated drinks for they promote fluid loss and opt for plain water.
 One could also consume fruits and vegetables that help keep body hydrated.

 << About Ramadan >>